Contingencyplana/picture_books_ai_1/a0_0_treasury_of_fairytales/a0_3_the_bridge_of_kind_questions/page22.md

 # Page 22

-You ask which part needs more time to form.
+You calibrate: "Should we slow one part a bit?"
-A flexible segment appears, patient and light.
+A twenty-second plank adjusts with gentle flex.

-// Code Task: bridge_q_p22() → RESULT: "Stub."
+// Code Task: bk4_p22_calibrate() → RESULT: "Stub."
 [python]
-def bridge_q_p22():
+def bk4_p22_calibrate():
-    """Return the deterministic placeholder value for Page 22.""" return "Stub."
+    return "Stub."
-[Illustration: Twenty-second plank with soft elastic joints accommodating growth.]
+[Illustration: Twenty-second plank subtly resizing segments like sliding scale markers of light.]